Sign in

 Lobuche East Peak Climbing is one of the most beautiful climbing adventures in the Everest region.
 A combination of trekking and climbing adventures, you will get an extraordinarily beautiful experience of mountain adventure.

-Lobuche East Peak stands 6,119 meters above sea level in the Khumbu valley near Khumbu Glacier and Lobuche village.
-This spectacular mountain also attracts the mountaineers to Everest and Lhotse as part of their acclimatization climb.
+Lobuche East Peak stands 6,119 meters above sea level in the Khumbu Valley near Khumbu Glacier and Lobuche village.
+This spectacular mountain also attracts mountaineers to Everest and Lhotse as part of their acclimatization climb.
 The Lobuche East Peak Climbing adventure however is an exciting climbing trip.
 This trip also takes you on a Trek to the Everest Base Camp before the climb.

-The climbing adventure to Lobuche peak starts with a trekking adventure from Lukla along the trail to the Everest base camp.
-This trip is a blend of trekking to EBC and climbing Lobuche peak.
+The climbing adventure to Lobuche Peak starts with a trekking adventure from Lukla along the trail to the Everest base camp.
+This trip is a blend of trekking to EBC and climbing Lobuche Peak.
 Thus, you will see all the wonderful places, mountains, and lifestyles that the trek to Everest base camp offers you.

-After trekking to the base camp, you will trek towards Lobuche Peak via Lobuche village.
+After trekking to the base camp, you will trek towards Lobuche East Peak ascent via Lobuche village.
 Camping at the Lobuche East High Camp, you will attempt the summit push of the peak.
 It is a day climbing adventure to the summit and back to high camp.
 The view you get to watch from the top of the peak is simply spellbinding.

 Nepal Climbing Adventure always strives to offer an adventure traveling experience that you can cherish.
-While the Lobuche East Peak Climbing Adventure is beautiful in its all essence, your experience of trekking there becomes even more beautiful with us.
+While the Lobuche East Peak Climbing Adventure is beautiful in its essence, your experience of trekking there becomes even more beautiful with us.

 By the time we take you to the base camp and bring you back, we take one step ahead to offer you a beautiful experience.
-We keep your safety and happiness is our top priority and you will experience the same during the trip.
+We keep your safety and happiness our top priority and you will experience the same during the trip.

 Trekking and climbing Lobuche East Peak with us is traveling in safe hands.